 Mmmm boy, it’s good!

-It is a very simple, basic soup, but it takes a bit of time to make, in particular the initial simmering of the meat, which needs a good 2-1/2 or 3 hours.
+Italian Wedding Soup is very simple and basic, but it takes a bit of time to make, in particular the initial simmering of the meat, which needs a good 2-1/2 or 3 hours.
 But the simmering doesn’t require much attention and the dish itself can easily be made ahead of time.
 Or you can start and stop at various stages as your schedule allows.

 Serves a crowd (at least 4-6 people)